Summary

 In this study, researchers will evaluate if treatment with a combination of two different drugs, belimumab and rituximab, is effective at blocking the immune attacks on the kidney compared to rituximab alone.
 Rituximab works by decreasing a type of immune cell, called B cells.
 B cells are known to have a role in MN.
 Once these cells are removed, disease may become less active or even inactive.
 However, after stopping treatment, the body will make new B cells which may cause disease to become active again.

 Belimumab works by decreasing the new B cells produced by the body and, may even change the type of new B cells subsequently produced.
 Belimumab is approved by the US Food and Drug Administration (FDA) to treat systemic lupus erythematosus (also referred to as lupus or SLE).
 Rituximab is approved by the FDA to treat some types of cancer, rheumatoid arthritis, and vasculitis.
 Neither rituximab nor belimumab is approved by the FDA to treat MN.
-Treatment with a combination of belimumab and rituximab has not been studied in individuals with MN, but it is currently being tested in other autoimmune diseases, including lupus nephritis and Sjögren's syndrome.
+Treatment with a combination of belimumab and rituximab has not been studied in individuals with MN, but has been tested in other autoimmune diseases, including lupus nephritis and Sjögren's syndrome.

 Official Title

-Efficacy of Belimumab and Rituximab Compared to Rituximab Alone for the Treatment of Primary Membranous Nephropathy (ITN080AI)
+Belimumab and Rituximab Compared to Rituximab Alone for the Treatment of Primary Membranous Nephropathy (ITN080AI)

 Details